 7. Come up with your ending before you figure out your middle.
 Seriously.
 Endings are hard, get yours working up front.

 8. Finish your story, let go even if it’s not perfect.
 In an ideal world you have both, but move on.
 Do better next time.

 9. When you’re stuck, make a list of what WOULDN’T happen next.
 Lots of times the material to get you unstuck will show up.

 10. Pull apart the stories you like.
-What you like in them is a part of you; you’ve got to recognize it before you can use it.
+What you like in them is a part of you; you’ve got to recognise it before you can use it.

-11. Putting it on paper lets you start fixing it.
+11. Put it on paper and let’s you start fixing it.
 If it stays in your head, a perfect idea, you’ll never share it with anyone.

 12. Discount the first thing that comes to mind.
-And the second, third, fourth, fifth – get the obvious out of the way.
-Surprise yourself.
+And the second, third, fourth, fifth – get the obvious out of the way and surprise yourself.

 13. Give your characters opinions.
 Passive/malleable might seem likable to you as you write, but it’s poison to the audience.

 14. Why must you tell THIS story?
 What’s the belief burning within you that your story feeds off of?
 That’s the heart of it.

 15. If you were your character, in this situation, how would you feel?
 Honesty lends credibility to unbelievable situations.

 16. What are the stakes?
 Give us reason to root for the character.
 What happens if they don’t succeed?
 Stack the odds against it.